Passive Activity Loss Calculator

 10,000 passive income, 15,000 passive losses, active participation, AGI 80k.
 Net passive: -5,000.
 Active participation + AGI under 100k = up to 25k allowed loss.
 Allowed: 5,000.
 No carryforward needed in this case.
 Higher AGI or no active participation = loss limited to passive income only.

 Carryforward losses: any passive losses not used this year carry forward to future years.
 Eventually deductible when: passive income generated (offset against), property sold (full deduction), or person actively re-engages.
-Important to track carefully - many investors lose track of accumulated PAL carryforwards worth thousands in future tax savings.
+Careful tracking matters - many investors lose track of accumulated PAL carryforwards worth thousands in future tax savings.

 Quick example